David-Durst/embeddedHaskellAetherling/theory/ZipVsMap2.md

 1. defines the type signatures of all operators
 1. provides example that require `Map2`

+The main issue is that `Map2` is required to zip nested sequences, even if `Zip` is part of the language.
+This problem would be avoidable if there was a `ZipInner` that handled every amount of nesting.
+However, having one `Map2` function that can be nested is a cleaner solution.
 ## Type Signatures

 ### Sequence Language